-Well, that early ad for cellular phones is quite the throwback, successfully predicting a communication revolution.
+Ads for cellular phones successfully predicting a communication revolution.
 But even tech pioneers couldn't have predicted the cellphone's far-reaching effects on our lives.

-As part of our project Ripple Effect, we're exploring the unintended consequences of the cellphone and asking where its successor, the smartphone, is headed next.
+Today, as part of our project Ripple Effect, we explore the unintended consequences of the cellphone and ask where it's successor the smartphone is headed next.

-Martin Cooper became known as the "father of the cellphone" after he and his team at Motorola developed technology that allowed him to make the first cellphone call.
-Cooper was in Del Mar, California.
+Martin Cooper is a man known as the "father of the cellphone," He and his team at Motorola are credited with making the first portable cellphone.
+Martin Cooper was in Del Mar, California.

 The Cellphone: 40 years of personal wireless communication